orbisgis/h2gis/docs/dev/SHPWrite.md

 * `the_geom` is the geometric field name
 * `EPSG_CODE` is the EPSG id corresponding to your system (e.g `4326` for `WGS84` or `2154` for the french `Lambert 93`).

-Once done, just export your shapefile as seen before.
+Then export your shapefile as seen before.

 ##### See also